midas-network/covid19-scenario-modeling-hub_archive/data-processed/USC-SIkJalpha/2022-06-05-USC-SIkJalpha-Abstract.md

 In all scenarios, peaks in all outcomes are observed in end of June or July.
 This peak is comparable to the omicron peak in January.
 Past this peak, outcomes rise again, more quickly in B and D compared to A and C, respectively, driven by variant X and waning immunity.
 In scenarios C and D the rise is significantly lower than A and B due to the increased third booster coverage.

 # Explanation of observed dynamics given model assumptions
-The presense of BA.4 and BA.5 in the model is causing a sharp surge in June.
+The presence of BA.4 and BA.5 in the model is causing a sharp surge in June.
 The variant prevalence data for BA.4 and BA.5 is sparse at the moment, therefore, is likely to be uncertain.
 Another week of data can significantly improve the projections.

 # Model assumptions
 ## Number/type of immune classes considered